This article applies to:

 - Collect the application and system logs from the attached volume.

-- Collect the Druva folder from the attached volume.
+- Collect the following subfolders from the Druva folder on the attached volume.

 - Download Phase-1 and Phase-2 logs from S3 as specified below.
 (Bucket details can be fetched from the Phoenix Management Console)